 Advocacy

 CAP, through LEAD and AGC Jacksonville, advocates for Northeast Florida to lead the nation in providing essential and accessible arts education that recognizes, amplifies and grows every child’s creative spirit.
-By working with others for systemic change and increased access to arts education, CAP will expand its reach beyond what could ever be done alone.
+By working with others for systemic change and increased access to arts education, CAP is expanding its reach beyond what could ever be done alone.

 Participation in the arts is much more than an extracurricular activity.